122b----------------------------------------122b

 Why, then, does Rebbi Tarfon maintain that "Edus Ishah" requires Derishah v'Chakirah?
 The Re'ah explains that mid'Oraisa the testimony for the Kesuvah indeed requires Derishah v'Chakirah (since it is Dinei Mamonos).
 However, the Rabanan enacted that in all other cases of Dinei Mamonos, Derishah v'Chakirah is not required because of "she'Lo Tin'ol Deles."
 They applied that enactment to testimony about the Kesuvah because of "Lo Plug."
 However, since this basis for the exemption from Derishah v'Chakirah is weak, the Rabanan will utilize any valid reason to require Derishah v'Chakirah for the Kesuvah.
 Accordingly, the Rabanan instituted Derishah v'Chakirah for "Edus Ishah" because of its similarity to Dinei Nefashos so that the testimony -- which affects the Kesuvah -- will have Derishah v'Chakirah.

 The Re'ah apparently follows his own reasoning as expressed elsewhere.
 The Re'ah earlier (cited by the Ritva to 88a; see Insights there), proposes the novel suggestion that a single witness is believed mid'Oraisa to testify about the death of a woman's husband.
-He is believed mid'Oraisa because he is afraid to lie; he knows that if he lies he will be discovered sooner or later when the husband returns alive ("Milsa d'Avida l'Giluyei").
+He is believed mid'Oraisa because he is afraid to lie; he knows that if he lies he will be discovered eventually when the husband returns alive ("Milsa d'Avida l'Giluyei").
 This logic provides sufficient grounds to assume that he is not lying.

 The Re'ah may understand that an enactment of the Rabanan is not sufficient reason to be lenient with testimony of "Edus Ishah," a case which involves severe Torah prohibitions.
-Therefore, the requirement for Derishah v'Chakirah cannot be mid'Oraisa for "Edus Ishah," because if it would be required mid'Oraisa, the Rabanan would not have the prerogative to be lenient and remove that requirement.
+Therefore, the requirement for Derishah v'Chakirah cannot be mid'Oraisa for "Edus Ishah," because if it would be required mid'Oraisa the Rabanan would not have the prerogative to be lenient and remove that requirement.
 (The logic of "Milsa d'Avida l'Giluyei" does not suffice to exempt "Edus Ishah" from the requirement of Derishah v'Chakirah, since the Gemara here does not mention that possibility.)

+(d) The RASHBA infers another answer to this question from the words of the RAMBAM (Hilchos Gerushin 13:28).
 The Rambam writes that the reason why "Edus Ishah" does not need Derishah v'Chakirah is that the Rabanan were lenient due to their desire to prevent women from becoming Agunos ("Hataras Agunah").
 Why does the Rambam give a reason which is different from the reason the Gemara itself gives?
 The Gemara says that "Edus Ishah" does not need Derishah v'Chakirah because it is considered Dinei Mamonos, since it involves the Kesuvah.

 The Rambam must mean that the Kesuvah does not render "Edus Ishah" a case of Dinei Mamonos.
 Rather, "Edus Ishah" clearly is a case of Dinei Nefashos, since it involves permitting an Eshes Ish to remarry.
 However, out of concern for Agunos, the Rabanan instituted that since the Kesuvah introduces an element of Dinei Mamonos into "Edus Ishah," the entire case may be treated like Dinei Mamonos, with no need for Derishah v'Chakirah.
 (Others explain the Rambam's intention differently.
 See footnote #109 to the Rashba.)